Sitecore-Hackathon/2020-Team-Go-Horse/README.md

 ![Go Horse](documentation/images/gohorse.jpg?raw=true "Go Horse")

-This module was designed to tackle one of the biggest problems with the old Sitecore Marketplace Website: **Content Duplication**
+This module was designed to tackle one of the biggest problems with the old Sitecore Marketplace Website: **Content Duplication.**

-Module Authors will usually add documentation pages to the Git Repository, so why should him re-input all content to the Marketplace?
+Module Authors usually add documentation to the Git Repository itself, so why should we re-input all content to the Marketplace, then keep it all update?

-Instead of copy/pasting, you can link your module directly with a Git Repository, and have the Module Page always updated with the latest and greatest information from Git.
+Instead of copy/pasting, you will link modules directly with their respective Git Repositories.
+The GitHub WebAPI is then used to keep the Module Page in Sitecore always updated with the latest and greatest information from the Git Repository.

 ![Module fields](documentation/images/modulefields.jpg?raw=true "Module fields")

 # Documentation